DigiPie/digidocs/docs/R/r-programming.md

-# R Basics / R Programming
+# R Basics / R programming
-_Last updated on 6 Feb 19_

 This section covers basic R programming features such as `if-else` statements, `for` loops and function definitions.

 ## `if`...`else` statement